ONLINE HELP

 • Insert a table above or below the current row.

-• the image wrapping.
+• the image wrapping options.

 • the image size.

-"Text area" pane
+"Text area" tab

-• the text area wrapping.
+• the text wrapping options.

 • the text area size.